 - Enter the URL for the video and make sure that the Streaming/Saving box is NOT checked.
 Click Open

 6. Go to the VLC playlist.
-Your video will be listed, right click/command-click and select Media Information
+Your video will be listed, right click/command-click and select Media Information.
+Make sure the video is selected in order for the media information window to gather the meta information from the video.

 8. Copy and paste the location URL into your browser’s URL bar.